mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/_index.md

 #### Should I configure my slash command to use `POST` or `GET`?

-Best practices suggest using `GET` only if a request is considered idempotent.
+Best practice suggests using `GET` only if a request is considered idempotent.
 This means that the request can be repeated safely and can be expected to return the same response for a given input.
 Some servers hosting your slash command may also impose a limit to the amount of data passed through the query string of a `GET` request.

 Ultimately, however, the choice is yours.
-If in doubt, configure your slash command to receive a `POST` request.
+If in doubt, configure your slash command to use a `POST` request.

 #### Why does my slash command always fail with `returned an empty response`?